chipnesss/capstone/README.md

 - Live stream data flow

 # Data Sources
-This project will pull data from the [TD Ameritrade API](https://developer.tdameritrade.com/apis) service.
+This project will pull data from the [TD Ameritrade API](https://developer.tdameritrade.com/apis) service, along with the [Yahoo Finance API](https://rapidapi.com/apidojo/api/yahoo-finance1)

 # Known Issues and Challenges
 - Working with TD Ameritrade API to pull up to the minute data.